Ayers Rock Travel Guide: Everything You Need to Know

 Aboriginal guides having a campfire at Ayers Rock.
 Image: Tourism Australia

-Today, Ayers Rock is one of Australia’s top natural wonders, drawing many visitors throughout the year.
+Today, Ayers Rock is one of Australia’s top natural wonders, drawing many visitors annually.
 Sunrise and sunset tours allow you to watch in awe as Ayers Rock changes colors in the shifting light, from burnt orange to fiery red to deep purple.
 Combined with the remote and rugged outback landscape, it makes for a truly iconic Australian experience.

-Our team of Australia travel specialists have visited the Red Centre several times, so we’ve compiled this Ayers Rock travel guide with everything you need to know before you go!
+Our Australia travel specialists have visited the Red Centre several times, so we’ve compiled this Ayers Rock travel guide with everything you need to know before you go!

 How do I get to Ayers Rock?

 Ayers Rock is located in the Red Centre of Australia, far from major cities.
-The easiest way to get here is to fly to Ayers Rock Airport; most hotels in the area provide airport transfers.
-Its remote surroundings will make you feel as if you’re riding into a scene out of Star Wars!
+The easiest way to get here is to fly to Ayers Rock Airport; most hotels provide airport transfers.
+Its remote surroundings will make you feel like you’re riding into a scene out of Star Wars!

 We do not recommend self-driving to Ayers Rock as a tourist, as it is so remote, and the landscape is quite harsh; you certainly don’t want to blow out a tire in the middle of the scorching hot outback!
 If you wish to visit some other outback destinations as well, like Alice Springs or Kings Canyon, you can enjoy multi-day tours with comfortable transportation in an air-conditioned coach bus.